Althoff Home Services Blog: Posts Tagged ‘Residential HVAC’

 Strange Smells

 If you smell gas, then you most likely have a natural gas leak.
 This is an issue that should be addressed immediately.
 Other smells to look out for include smoke, chemicals, or burning plastic.
 If you smell any of these, then contact emergency repair services immediately.
+For more safety tips, read about preventing furnace carbon monoxide exposure.

 Poor Heat Output